joonassandell/rebirth-wordpress-project/PROJECT.md

 1. Copy [`.env.example`](.env.example) to `.env` file and set your environment variables.
 Most of the vars should already be set by the creator of the project.
 Especially make sure that all the `PRODUCTION_*` vars are set (e.g `PRODUCTION_PASSWORD`).

+2. If this project contains git repositories (Bitbucket/Github), make sure you have SSH access to them.

-2. Start docker
+3. Start docker

 **3. Install**

-1. Clone production environment to your local development environment (Requires SSH access and production server credentials):
+a) Clone production environment to your local development environment (Requires SSH access and production server credentials):

 ```
 $ make start-clone
 ```

-2. Or kickstart your project:
+b) Or kickstart your project:

 ```
 $ make start
 ```

-Crab a cup of :coffee: as the installation process may take a while.
 If you are not able to run these please refer to the [Makefile](Makefile) and run the commands manually.

 **4. Navigate to [127.0.0.1:8000](http://127.0.0.1:8000) and setup WordPress**